minorua/Qgis2threejs/docs/source/ExportSettings.rst

    Select output HTML file path.
-Usually, a js file with the same file title that contains whole data of geometries and images is output into the same directory, and some JavaScript library files are copied to under the directory.
+Usually, a js file with the same file title that contains whole data of geometries and images is output into the same directory, and some JavaScript library files are copied into the directory.
 Leave this empty to output into temporary directory.
 Temporary files are removed when you close the QGIS application.